getporter/porter/docs/content/blog/operator-v1-is-here.md

 Our last release was v0.8.2, which updated a lot of dependencies.

 ### Outputs
+🚨 Outputs is currently WIP, we will be following up shortly with the ability for outputs to work after an installation upgrade.

 Our biggest feature by far is the Outputs API.
 Being able to share outputs between bundles, services, and allow users to retrieve outputs from bundles is a must have.
 By creating the